vpavan28/ansible-bootstrap/README.md

 **Prerequisites: The host that we are going to boot strap should'be been already executed with the playbooks from [ansible-racadm](https://github.com/misteryiz/ansible-racadm).**

-> **Make sure the Anisble control machine can reach internet (because we need to install some yum packages).
-[A working yum proxy is good enough, If so update the yum.conf to use the proxy ].**
+> **Make sure the Anisble control machine can reach internet (because we need to install some yum packages as well as pip packages).
+[A working yum proxy and  a general https proxy is good enough.
+For yum proxy, update yum.conf and for the https proxy, at the command line, type `export https://<proxy_server>:<port_number>`.].**

 > **We need to have the following ISO files. [ Download them from the dal01kck0001 server ].
 Please download them to the Ansible control machine `/tmp` directory.**
 * Dell Esxi 6.0 OS : `VMware-VMvisor-Installer-6.0.0.update03-5224934.x86_64-DellEMC_Customized-A03.iso`